haronka1999/GitVersionControlSystem/README.md

-QT GUI for git functionalities
+QT GUI for git functionalities.
 This GUI is based on Visual Source Safe API